Gennady Golovkin vs. Kell Brook

-Gennady Golovkin vs. Kell Brook, was a professional boxing match for the unified WBC, IBF, and IBO middleweight titles.
-The bout was held on 10 September 2016, at the O2 Arena in London, England.
+Gennady Golovkin vs. Kell Brook, was a professional boxing match contested on 10 September 2016, for the WBC, IBF, and IBO middleweight championship.

+The bout was held at the O2 Arena in London.
 The event was televised live on Sky Sports Box Office in the UK and HBO in the United States.
 Golovkin won the fight in round 5, after Brook's corner threw in the towel.

 Background

 On 8 July 2016, it was announced that Gennady Golovkin would fight Kell Brook on 10 September 2016 at the O2 Arena in London, England.
 Brook was scheduled to fight in a unification bout against then-WBO champion Jessie Vargas, whereas there was negotiations for Golovkin to fight Chris Eubank Jr.; however, negotiations fell through and promoter Eddie Hearn offered the Golovkin fight to Brook, who agreed to move up two weight divisions to challenge Golovkin.
 This was Golovkin's 17th world title defence.
 The fight aired in the United States on HBO and on Sky Box Office pay-per-view in the United Kingdom.

 On 5 September, the WBA withdrew its sanction for the fight.
 Although they granted Golovkin a special permit to take the fight, they stated that their title would not be at stake.
 The reason for the withdrawal was because Brook had never competed in the middleweight division.
 WBA president Gilberto Mendoza Jr. said, "What I most regret is that there are no boxers at 160 pounds who will fight against 'Triple G,' and Brook has to move up two divisions to fight against him."
 The Golovkin camp were said to be disappointed with the decision with promoter Tom Loeffler saying, "somehow the WBA thought it was too dangerous for a welterweight to move up to middleweight to fight the biggest puncher in boxing.
 I guess that is a compliment to GGG as they sanctioned [Adrien] Broner moving up two divisions [from lightweight to welterweight] to fight Paulie [Malignaggi in 2013] and Roy Jones moving up two divisions [from light heavyweight to heavyweight] to fight John Ruiz [in 2003] for WBA titles, and Kell Brook is undefeated and considered a top pound-for-pound boxer."